kangabru/kangabru.github.io/_posts/2019-09-01-portfolio.md

 ### ![Jekyll](/icons/jekyll.png) Jekyll
 - Used for static webpage generation.
 I simply write `Markdown` files, spruce them up with a little `CSS` and `HTML`, and deploy.
-- Deployed on GitHub Pages.
-The `Jekyll` generate process is run when pushed to the GitHub repo.
+- Deployed on GitHub Pages - the `Jekyll` generate process is run when pushed to the repo.
 A simple, free, setup-less deployment process.
 - Is easy to get started with, yet has great extensibility for more advanced content.

 ### ![Python](/icons/python.png) Python